© ericdentinger.com

 It also became a standard in Scottish Country Dance.

-However, when not played as a polka or reel, some fiddlers play it clearly as a lament at 35.
+However, when not played as a polka or reel, some fiddlers play it clearly as a Lament at 35.

-An intermediate tempo of 50 between lament and slow march seems to fit well the tune on the Highland bagpipe: at this speed, Farewell To Whisky can also be played at Burns Dinners to pipe out the haggis.
+Farewell To Whisky can also be played at Burns Dinners to pipe out the haggis.

 The Niel Gow Festival takes place every year in Dunkeld & Birnam, Niel Gow's hometown.